 Visit our patient and community education website to search for educational resources, videos, and online programs.

 Call if you have questions about preauthorization with your insurance company.
 This is also called preapproval.

 Patient Representative Office

-Call if you have any questions about the Health Care Proxy form or if you have any concerns about your care.
+Call if you have questions about the Health Care Proxy form or concerns about your care.

 Perioperative Nurse Liaison

 Call if you have questions about MSK releasing any information while you’re having surgery.